Property Division

 Complex Property Division Experience

-While we provide divorce representation for people from all walks of life, we do have a great deal of experience in cases involving complex property division matters.
+While we provide divorce representation for people from all walks of life, we do have a great deal of experience in high asset divorce cases involving complex property division matters.
 If you or your spouse owns a business or professional practice, or your marital estate involves extensive or complicated property holdings, we can help.

 Burns Smith Law, PC, will work diligently to protect your rights and assets at all stages of the legal process.